Danielou1/some-embedded-software-projekt-on-STM32/README.md

 *   **`stopwatch`:** A high-precision lap timer using EXTI and a hardware timer.
 *   **`tacho_reader`:** A module to measure fan RPM using EXTI and a timer.
 *   **`pi_controller`:** A generic Proportional-Integral (PI) controller module with anti-windup.
+*   **`env_sensor`:** A driver for the BME280 environmental sensor using I²C, with Doxygen documentation.
+*   **`can_com`:** A module to handle initialization and communication over the CAN bus.

 ---

 ## Roadmap & Future Work

 This repository is actively being developed.
-The next steps include exploring more advanced topics:
+The next steps include:

-*   **Advanced Topic Exploration:**
+*   **CAN Bus Network:** Finalize the `P2_Weatherstation` project by implementing the full multi-node communication logic, including data serialization and reception from other nodes.
-    *   **RTOS Concepts:** Implement a simple task scheduler to manage multiple application components concurrently.
+*   **RTOS Concepts:** Implement a simple real-time operating system (RTOS) to manage multiple tasks concurrently in a more advanced project.
-    *   **I²C Communication:** Integrate an external sensor (e.g., a temperature or pressure sensor) using the I²C protocol.
-    *   **Advanced ARM Cortex-M4 Features:** Explore and implement projects using the Memory Protection Unit (MPU) or the Floating Point Unit (FPU) for more complex applications.
+*   **Advanced ARM Cortex-M4 Features:** Explore and implement projects using the Memory Protection Unit (MPU) or the Floating Point Unit (FPU).

+### Completed Milestones
+*   **I²C Communication:** Successfully integrated an external I²C sensor (BME280) and debugged hardware/software issues.

 ## Connect With Me